Meet the Team

 Pronouns: she/her

 I’m Métis through my mom – both maternal grandparents were Métis: the Naults from Richer, MB and Champagnes from Giroux, MB, go back at least 8 generations in the Red River Settlement area.
 I was born in Manitoba (Treaty 1) and raised in Alberta (Treaty 6).
-I am now based on the traditional, ancestral, unceded territory of the kʷikʷəƛ̓əm (kwikwetlem).
+I am now based on the traditional, ancestral, unceded territory of the kʷikʷəƛ̓əm (kwikwetlem) in Port Coquitlam, BC.

-I have a Masters in Anthropology, a Project Management Professional (PMP) certification, I’m a member of the Indigenous Editors Association, and I have Certificates in Agile Leadership (UBC) and Human Resource Management (UofC).
+I have a Masters in Anthropology, a Project Management Professional (PMP) certification (verify here), I’m a member of the Indigenous Editors Association, and I have Certificates in Agile Leadership (UBC) and Human Resource Management (UofC).
 I’m very passionate about using agile and traditional project management methods for community and workplace impact.

 Broadly, my work is centred on health and well-being, with a particular interest in Indigenous community wellness, the social determinants of health, and workplace well-being.
-As a freelance editor, my focus is on working with Indigenous authors and non-Indigenous authors writing about Indigenous communities and topics.
+As a freelance editor, my primary focus is on working with Indigenous authors.

 I get a lot of joy from working collaboratively and I love making plans, seeing patterns, and figuring out how to achieve maximum impact.